-1. Master's Degree: To obtain a minor in mathematics, a master's degree student in another

-- field must take nine hours of graduate credit in mathematics, with at least three hours credit in mathematics courses numbered above 7000. - 2.
-PhD Degree: To obtain a minor in mathematics, a PhD student in another field must take twelve hours of graduate credit in mathematics, with at least six hours credit in mathematics courses numbered above 7000.
+- A. Master's Degree: To obtain a minor in mathematics, a master's degree student in another field must take nine hours of graduate credit in mathematics, with at least three hours credit in mathematics courses numbered above 7000. - B. PhD Degree: To obtain a minor in mathematics, a PhD student in another field must take twelve hours of graduate credit in mathematics, with at least six hours credit in mathematics courses numbered above 7000.

-Note: Math 4037 and 4005 do not count towards graduate credit for a mathematics minor.
+Note: Math 4005 does not count towards graduate credit for the mathematics minor.